Property Tax Appeal.Assessment Review

 Your home may be assessed too high, and you are paying for it every year.

 Assessors value millions of homes with formulas, and plenty come out above what the house would actually sell for.
 When the assessment is high, the tax bill is high, year after year, until someone challenges it.
+The report you get here is the evidence pack you would hand the appeal board: your value gap, the comps, and the filing steps.

 • 1An estimate of your home's market value versus its assessed value